darmonlyone/MyHighLowGame/README.md

  ## Play the Game
  ### Login
- Login with your own account for remembering User and amount of the money that you have play on this application..
+ Login with your own account for remembering User and amount of the money that you have play on this application.

    ![login](imageReadme/login.png)
  ### Register